HTTP API

 Correlation ID

-Correlation IDs are strings that may only contain alphanumeric characters, underscores, and hyphens and have a length of 8 to 256 characters.
+correlation IDs are strings that may only contain alphanumeric characters, underscores, and hyphens and have a length of 8 to 256 characters.
 UUIDs can be used to ensure uniqueness.

 The HTTP header X-Correlation-ID